Descanonge/tomate/doc/source/coord.rst

 (among other things).
 Most of the user API supports refering to variables by both their index in the coordinate object, and their name.
 See :class:`variables.Variables`.
-Note to developpers: they are some things to consider when using keys and keyring for variables, see
-FIXME:

 **The variable coordinate is always named 'var'.**
 This is the name it can be found in scopes, keyrings, and the name